bernhardHartleb/MicroZedKernel/01-xillinx-kernel-sources.md

-##Get the Linux kernel sources for the MicroZedboard
+##1.
+Get the Linux kernel sources for the MicroZedboard

 - Brief git tutorial
 	http://www.wiki.xilinx.com/Using+Git